Battery Care

 and install the required external kernel module package as explained in Installation for your distribution.

-Almost all ThinkPad models need only one of the above kernel modules.
-You may check the output of tlp-stat -b for lines like:
+Most ThinkPads only need one of the two external kernel modules, if any.
+Check the output of tlp-stat -b for lines like:

 tp-smapi = inactive (ThinkPad not supported)

-Starting with kernel 4.17 tpacpi-bat gets superseded by a new, native kernel API called natacpi (contained in the ubiquitious kernel module thinkpad_acpi) which supports charge thresholds so far. tlp-stat -b indicates this as follows:
+Starting with kernel 5.17 tpacpi-bat is completely superseded by the new, native kernel API called natacpi (contained in the ubiquitious kernel module thinkpad_acpi). tlp-stat -b indicates this as follows:

 ...